bth-webtec/website/src/content/docs/studieguide/deadline.md

 ## When is later?

 You can be sure on that it will be graded at the next deadline for re-submission.
-There is "always" a next date to do re-submissions, that is considered as "later".
+There is "always" a next date to do re-submissions.